 It takes specialized industry knowledge to properly administer a true, VBC benefits program.
 The process is new, requiring internal changes and with them comes the opportunity to strengthen the consultant-client relationship.
 That relationship is crucial to creating savings through differential management, utilization management, and reducing unit cost.

-Why are these parts of a health plan significant?
 Healthcare bill charges are not final; there’s an arbitrary amount that is charged and a lesser amount that is paid.
 Like purchasing a car, you generally don’t pay the sticker price.
 For a given provider, carriers engage in price negotiation on a grand scale for a large block of business to create a discount scheme and an allowed amount.
 After services are rendered by the provider, claims adjudication follows, the employee contributes a set amount, then the health plan pays according to the agreed upon discount scheme.

 This matters to self-funded employers who must ultimately sign the check for what is paid and at what rate: in-network (IN) or out-of-network (OON) without being given a seat at the negotiation table (learn why in Part 1).
 The final number on that check must be sustainably reduced.
 That’s why lowering TCOC long-term is our focus, over discounts.

 A dollar saved by a discount has differential charges attached for OON services.
 Percentages of savings are charged for OON services, which creates profit for major insurance carriers.
 If an employer saves $500 on a $1,000 OON service—whether it was necessary or not—30% of that (or whatever percentage negotiated) typically goes to the carrier.